rocketlabdelta/info-central/_recovery/deployment-bags.md

 The holes in the flap have been reinforced by sewing around them with carpet thread.

-{% media /images/deploybag_rm2.jpg|Closeup of the elastic loops sewn to the bag using carpet thread %}
+{% picture path: '/images/deploybag_rm2.jpg', caption: 'Closeup of the elastic loops sewn to the bag using carpet thread' %}

-{% media /images/deploybag_rma.jpg|Deployment bag brindle|media--portrait %}
+{% picture path: '/images/deploybag_rma.jpg', caption: 'Deployment bag brindle', class: 'picture--portrait' %}

 The deployment bag’s bridle is attached to the top of the inside of the bag, and the apex of the parachute.
 This bridle is a standard part of all deployment bags so that the bag can be attached to the parachute and not float away when pulled off the parachute.

-{% media /images/deploybag_rm3.jpg|Folding over the flap of the deployment bag|media--portrait %}
+{% picture path: '/images/deploybag_rm3.jpg', caption: 'Folding over the flap of the deployment bag', class: 'picture--portrait' %}

 Note that the suspension lines have not been inserted through the loops of the deployment bag yet.

-{% media /images/deploybag_rm4.jpg|Suspension lines inserted through the elastic loops|media--portrait %}
+{% picture path: '/images/deploybag_rm4.jpg', caption: 'Suspension lines inserted through the elastic loops', class: 'picture--portrait' %}

 The suspension lines must go through the loops in a particular direction so that when pulled tight they easily pull out of the loops.
 If inserted in the wrong direction the lines may bind and not pull out of the loops.